 - Carefully peel the egg and slice in half lengthways.

 - Arrange the salad in the base of a serving dish and top with the egg, crispy Prosciutto, tomatoes, crumbled blue cheese and sprinkled toasted seeds.

 - To make the dressing, put about a tablespoon each of balsamic vinegar and olive oil in a small bowl and beat together with a fork.

 - Drizzle the dressing over the salad and season with a good grind of black pepper and a shake of salt.

-- Eat on its own, or serve with a slice of your favourite gluten free toast.
+- Eat on its own, or serve with a slice of your favourite toast, boiled new potatoes or hasselbacks.

 © 2019-2024 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist